 Vitamin D is an important vitamin required for calcium absorption and muscle and bone health, among other important physiological processes including athletic performance.

 Humans can, in fact, synthesise some Vitamin D from sunlight, however in terms of food sources, most will come in the form of animal products.
 While Vitamin D deficiency in vegans can often be avoided with ample daily sunlight, one’s risk of deficiency increases substantially if consuming a vegan diet while not getting daily sun exposure.

 There you have it!
-My suggestions on nutrients to ensure you’re getting through your diet everyday for good health, energy and performance in training.
-For further information on supplements for plant based diets feel free to get in touch with the Bulk Nutrients Customer Service team.
-They’re ready to help you on Live Chat, email and on the phone!
+My suggestions on nutrients to ensure you’re getting through your diet every day for good health, energy and performance in training.
+For further information on supplements for plant-based diets feel free to get in touch with the Bulk Nutrients Customer Service team.
+They’re ready to help you on Live Chat, email and the phone!